darjacvetkovic/HSP-predictions/README.md

 _GNN related_

 - `GNN_training_D/P/H.ipynb` - jupyter notebook for training the GNN models for D(dispersive component), P(polar component) or H(hydrogen bond component) parameter.
 They are separate for readability purposes, but the code is essentialy the same in all three cases.
-- `GNN_new_data_predictions.ipynb` - jupyter notebook for loading and applying/testing the GNN models on new data
+- `GNN_new_data_predictions.ipynb` - jupyter notebook for loading and applying/testing the GNN models on new data.
+Make sure you download the models from the above link first and put them in a convinient folder (in the notebook it's in the trained_models/gnn but it's not neceserry, just change the `model_dir` argument to the appropriate path)